 4. My neighbor's house has weeds litter and junk stored everywhere, what can be done?

-Litter includes accumulations of trash, litter, weeds, auto parts, open storage and other similar uses.
-Allowing the accumulation of litter, debris, open storage of personal items and/or the growth of weeds in excess of ten (10) inches are all prohibited by Code.
+Litter includes: an accumulation of trash, litter, weeds, auto parts, open storage and other similar uses.
+Allowing the accumulation of litter, debris, open storage of personal items and/or the growth of weeds in excess of ten (10) inches are all prohibited.

 5. The house behind us has a really junky backyard, I can see it from my balcony can anything be done about it?

-The litter code as well as most other codes is based on the impact and visibility of the violations from outside the property.
+Primarily codes are based on the impact and visibility of the violations from outside the property.
 As such, things that are stored in the rear yard are not subject to regulations and/or enforcement, the exception would be something that would still cause a nuisance or hazard to neighbors.
-For example, animal droppings or other putrescible waste that is causing odor and having a impact on neighbors would be prohibited.
+For example: animal droppings or other putrescible waste that is causing odor and having an impact on neighbors would be prohibited.
 Another example might be a pool or pond with stagnant water that is causing insect as well as odor problems.

 6. Does a storage shed require a Town Building Permit?

-This is strictly a matter of size and use, any building that is 120 square feet in size or larger requires a building permit.
-A permit is required also if any utilities such as electrical and/or plumbing are installed in the storage shed or if the storage shed is connected to the house or another structure of any kind.
-Structures of less than 120 square feet do not require a permit from the Town to build, but proper setbacks are required.
-Although your own specific development may vary, as rule a five (5) foot setback is required for any structure six (6) feet in height, a further one (1) foot setback is required for each additional one (1) foot in height.
+This is strictly a matter of size and use, any building that is 200 square feet in size or larger requires a building permit, and subject to prescribed setbacks.
+A permit is required also if any utilities such as electrical and/or plumbing are installed in the storage shed or if the storage shed is connected to the house or another structure.
+Structures less than 200 square feet do not require a permit.
 For additional information, please contact Development Services (480) 503-6700.